AidanDelaney/ThinkCompSci-Cplusplus/08_random.md

 operator (`++`) inside the loop, we know we are starting from zero.
 Forgetting to initialize counters is a common error.

-As an exercise, encapsulate this code in a function called {\tt histogram} that takes a vector and the range of values in the vector (in this case 0 through 10), and that returns a histogram of the values in the vector.
+As an exercise, encapsulate this code in a function called `histogram` that takes a vector and the range of values in the vector (in this case 0 through 10), and that returns a histogram of the values in the vector.